openvinotoolkit/open_model_zoo/demos/crossroad_camera_demo/cpp/README.md

 > * the model `person-vehicle-bike-detection-crossroad-0078` returns for persons the category index 1, it is the default value for the demo
 > * the model `person-vehicle-bike-detection-crossroad-1016` returns for persons the category index 2, so for the demo to work correctly, the command line parameter `-person_label 2` should be added.

-When a single image is applied as an input, the demo processes and renders it quickly, then exits.
-To continuously visualize processed results on the screen, apply the `loop` option, which enforces looping over processing a single image.
+>**NOTE**: If you provide a single image as an input, the demo processes and renders it quickly, then exits.
+To continuously visualize inference results on the screen, apply the `loop` option, which enforces processing a single image in a loop.

 You can save processed results to a Motion JPEG AVI file or separate JPEG or PNG files using the `-o` option:

 * To save processed results in an AVI file, specify the name of the output file with `avi` extension, for example: `-o output.avi`.